Search

 James Sherwin for whom this ridge is named was an industrious man.
 He was born in Cincinnati, Ohio and moved to the valley around 1866.
 In 1870 he built the first of a few of roads up this 3,000-foot-high escarpment primarily to move huge shipments of lumber from the mill at Lower Rock Creek to Round Valley.
 The only way to move these loads was in massive wagons weighing many tons.

-Those hardy pack animals, the magnificent mule, which are still used today in the rugged backcountry, were teamed up in trains of 20 mules to haul huge wagonloads up and down the mountains.
+Those hardy pack animals, the magnificent mules, are celebrated each year during the Mule Days Celebration.
+Today, they still work in the rugged backcountry.
+Long ago, they were hitched in trains of 20 to carry massive wagonloads up and down the mountains.

-The proof of their labor and the intrepid packers who drove the teams along the trails has been permanently etched into the rock of the Sherwin Plateau north of Bishop.
-Deep ruts were slowly carved into this soft rock, known as Bishop Tuff.
-The relics of this old road now appear incongruous with the wild surroundings of the mountain slopes and the modern US highway 395 that weaves its way up this steep escarpment.
+The proof of their labor, and of the intrepid packers who guided them, has been permanently etched into the rock of the Sherwin Plateau north of Bishop.
+Deep ruts were slowly carved into the soft Bishop Tuff, leaving relics of the old road that now seem out of place against the wild mountain slopes and the modern US Highway 395 that climbs the steep escarpment.

-There are several good examples of these original roads still discernible on the hillside.
-If you stand in the remnants of these old ruts and listen quietly, you might hear the braying of the mules and creaking of the wheels as if carried on the wind from a century ago.
+Several well preserved sections of these original roads are still visible on the hillside.
+Stand among the remnants of these old ruts and listen closely you might hear the braying of mules and the creaking of wheels as if carried on the wind from a century ago.

 Crowley Lake Columns